anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 * Single or double opt-in, your choice
 * Send with your web host, Gmail or SMTP
 * Segment your lists based on opened, clicked & bounced
-* Autoresponders, i.e. "Send email 3 days after someone subscribes"
 * Unlimited number of lists
 * Sending in free version is limited to 2000 subscribers

 = Premium version =

-[Wysija Premium](http://www.wysija.com/wordpress-newsletter-plugin-premium/) offers these nifty extra features:
+[MailPoet Premium](http://www.mailpoet.com/wordpress-newsletter-plugin-premium/) offers these nifty extra features:

 * Send to more than 2000 subscribers
 * Stats for individual subscribers (opened, clicked)